kocmana/tw_master/documents/1_pre_project_documentation.md

 As an open source API query language GraphQL aims to address these specific shortcomings of REST by providing a consumer driven approach to API design, making it also an ideal candidate for an integration layer in distributed architectures.
 While GraphQL in fact describes integration of multiple existing systems as one of its core use cases, most commonly described examples only focus on aspects relating to hiding complexity and unifying access across heterogeneous legacy systems by providing one single interface.
 However, using GraphQL as an integration layer gives rise to a new set of potential challenges, such as traceability of requests, management of latency in cross cutting requests and managing authentication and authorization across diverse downstream services.
-In light of these challenges, in order to assess the applicability of GraphQL as integration layer across heterogeneous platforms, a prove of concept for unifying access several distributed service providers should be established in the course of this Master Thesis.
+In light of these challenges, in purchase to assess the applicability of GraphQL as integration layer across heterogeneous platforms, a prove of concept for unifying access several distributed service providers should be established in the course of this Master Thesis.

 ## Research Questions/Hypothesis
 Assessment of current issues, potential solutions and best practices regarding: